dcucereavii-ms/agents-lab/README.md

 ---

 ## What you’ll build
-1. **Hello Agent** – a minimal agent, demonstrating instructions and a prompt loop
+1. **Hello Agent** – a minimal agent demonstrating instructions and a prompt loop
 2. **Agent + Tools** – a single agent that **invokes Python tools** via function‑calling
 3. **Multi‑Agent Handoff** – a triage agent that **routes** to specialists
 4. **Bonus** – **structured outputs** + creative extension tracks